y1hao/kubernetes-the-hard-way-vibe/ARCHITECTURE.md

 ## Access & Tooling Strategy

 - **Bastion Host**: Single Ubuntu 22.04 instance in a public subnet, limited inbound to known admin IPs.
-  - Central entry point for SSH and administrative tooling, isolating private nodes.
+  - Primary entry for SSH and node-level work while keeping the data plane private.
   - Doubles as the control point for certificate distribution and configuration management via `scp`/`ssh`.
+- **Public API Access**: Approved operator networks reach the kube-apiserver through a public NLB with restricted CIDRs and Route53.
+  - Enables direct `kubectl` from workstations without hopping through the bastion while preserving auditing and guardrails.
 - **Optional SSM**: Evaluate AWS Systems Manager Session Manager as an enhancement.
   - Could eliminate public SSH altogether later, but bastion remains the baseline due to deterministic workflow.
 - **Admin Tooling**: Install `awscli`, `jq`, `kubectl`, `cfssl`, `etcdctl`, and `helm` (for future add-ons) on both local machines and the bastion.